Crypto-Wrld/change-log/january-2022/updates.md

 # 1.31.2022
 Added djbooth to cat cafe <3 Make sure to give these guys all your money !!
 Gas Tuners is now open!
 Swing by the docks and check them out for ya tuning needs!
+Added new emotes (some gang signs)

+# Removed
+Mini golf.
+It was conflicting with arcade.

 # 1.30.2022
 help force has been added. press [H] in game.